 - A charge for each kilolitre consumed which increases for higher levels of consumption.

 A base access charge is also applied to each property within the water area that is not connected to the Council’s reticulated water supply system.
 Council believes that it is logical and equitable for all ratepayers who have access or may have access to Council’s water supply infrastructure to contribute to the fixed costs of the water supply operation by way of the access charge.

 Bulk water charges are negotiated by agreement with individual consumers.

-Sewerage charges apply to all properties that are contained either wholly or partly within the declared sewered area or outside the declared sewered area but connected or may be connected to Council’s sewerage system.
+Sewerage utility charges apply to all properties that are contained either wholly or partly within the declared sewered area or outside the declared sewered area but connected or may be connected to Council’s sewerage system.
 Revenue from these charges is used for the purpose of covering the cost of planning and constructing sewerage infrastructure (including interest and redemption charges incurred by Council) and the cost of operating, maintaining and managing the sewerage system.
 The charge is set so as to recover these costs.
 A charge is applied to each W.C. pedestal installed on each property (exceptions apply).

-Waste Management Charges
+Waste Management Utility Charges

-Waste management charges are determined on a user pays basis and collected and used for the purpose of covering the cost of supplying a waste management service for the removal and disposal of waste.
+Waste management utility charges are determined on a user pays basis and collected and used for the purpose of covering the cost of supplying a waste management service for the removal and disposal of waste.
 The charges are set so as to recover waste management costs including:

 - Waste service administration

 - Waste facility operation

 - Residential - waste collection.